 Maximum of 2 Always Free Autonomous Database instances per Oracle Cloud Infrastructure tenancy.
 The Always Free Autonomous Database workload types are: Data Warehouse, Transaction Processing, JSON Database, and APEX Service.
 If you create 2 Always Free instances, they can be the same or different Autonomous Database workload types.

 The HTTP interface for Always Free Autonomous Databases is rate limited to restrict the number of simultaneous service users.
 Approximately 3-6 simultaneous users can be supported across all of the APEX, Oracle REST Data Services, and Database Actions running on your Always Free Autonomous Databases.
 Additional simultaneous users beyond that may result in users encountering HTTP errors such as HTTP status code 429.

 This HTTP interface rate limit applies only for Always Free Autonomous Databases.

 For details on Always Free Oracle APEX Application Development (APEX Service), see Always Free Oracle APEX Application Development.

 Always Free Autonomous Databases cannot be scaled manually or automatically beyond the fixed resource restrictions described above.

-The Maximum of 20 simultaneous database sessions limit for Always Free and 2 ECPUs per database allows you to work with Autonomous Database; however, if your usage includes many simultaneous users and/or many concurrent database client connections then you can exceed these limits, resulting in errors.
+The Maximum of 20 simultaneous database sessions limit for Always Free allows you to work with Autonomous Database; however, if your usage includes many simultaneous users and/or many concurrent database client connections then you can exceed these limits, resulting in errors.
 To avoid such errors, obtain more resources for your Autonomous Database by upgrading to paid service.

 Always Free Autonomous Databases cannot be provisioned as a private endpoint and cannot reside within a Virtual Cloud Network (VCN).
 See Configure Private Endpoints When You Provision or Clone an Instance for further information on private endpoints.